CoolCoder1111/Programming-Repository/README.md

 Filename: PythonOOP.png
 Description: The image shows the code put into w3schools and being ran.
 The code is ran and outputs that all three flowers are bloomin and growing

+Filename: JasonLuduFlowerClass
+Description: This is a diagram of the flower class I have coded into w3schools and the process it goes through.